mobs-lab/epymodelingsuite-cloud/docs/operations.md

 ```

----

 ## Running the Pipeline

-There are two ways to run the pipeline: cloud or local (for development and testing).
+The pipeline can be executed on Google Cloud for production runs or locally using Docker for development and testing.

 ### A) Cloud Execution